Lower bounds on the chromatic number of random graphs: Introduction

 A most fascinating feature of combinatorics is how easy-to-state problems sometimes lead to deep and difficult mathematical challenges.
 The random graph colouring problem is a case in point.
 First mentioned in the seminal paper of \Erdos\ and \Renyi\ that started the theory of random graphs~\cite{ER}, the problem of finding the chromatic number of the binomial random graph $\GG(n,d/n)$ with a fixed average degree $d$ remains open to this day.
 It is, in fact, the single open problem posed in that seminal paper that still awaits a complete solution.
 Nor is the chromatic number of the random $d$-regular graph, a conceptually simpler object, known for all values of~$d$.
 Nevertheless, the quest for the chromatic number has contributed tremendously to the development of new techniques, some of which now count among the standard tools of probabilistic combinatorics~\cite{ShamirSpencer}.

 A series of important papers contributed ever tighter bounds on the chromatic number of random graphs.
-Straightforward first moment calculations show that for any $q\geq3$ and for $\GG$ either the binomial random graph $\GG(n,d/n)$ or the random regular graph $\GG(n,d)$,
+Straightforward first moment calculations show that for any $q\geq3$ and for $\GG$ either the binomial \footnote{\aco{Sometimes $\GG(n,d/n)$ is referred to as the \Erdos-\Renyi\ model.
+This is a slight misnamer as \Erdos\ and \Renyi~\cite{ER} actually worked with a uniformly random graph with a given number of edges.}} random graph $\GG(n,d/n)$ or the random regular graph $\GG(n,d)$,

-To be precise, \eqref{eqFirstMmt} is obtained by computing the expected number of $q$-colourings, which tends to zero as $n\to\infty$ if $\log q+d\log(1-1/q)/2<0$.
+To be precise, \eqref{eqFirstMmt} is obtained by computing the expected number of $q$-colourings \footnote{\aco{Throughout the paper the term $q$-colouring or just colouring refers to proper vertex colourings.
+That is, colours are assigned to the vertices of a graph such that no two adjacent vertices receive the same colour.}} , which tends to zero as $n\to\infty$ if $\log q+d\log(1-1/q)/2<0$.
 A celebrated contribution of Achlioptas and Naor~\cite{AchNaor} shows that for $\GG=\GG(n,d/n)$,

 The proof hinges on the computation of the second moment of the number of $q$-colourings, which involves a delicate analytical optimisation task.
 Following up on work of Achlioptas and Moore~\cite{AchMoore}, Kemkes, P\'erez-Gim\'enez and Wormald~\cite{KPGW} showed that \eqref{eqSecondMmt} holds for the random regular graph $\GG=\GG(n,d)$ as well.
 Expanding \eqref{eqFirstMmt}--\eqref{eqSecondMmt} asymptotically for large $q$, we find $\chi(\GG)>q$ if $d>(2q-1)\log q+o_q(1)$, while $\chi(\GG)\leq q$ if $d\leq (2q-2)\log q-2+o_q(1)$, with $o_q(1)$ vanishing as $q\to\infty$.
 A series of papers~\cite{ACOcovers,ColReg,ACOVilenchik} improved these asymptotic bounds to